Post: How to Use Predictive Analytics in Executive Hiring: A Step-by-Step Guide

 - Clean historical data: At minimum three years of structured records — role profiles, assessment scores, offer outcomes, 12-month and 24-month retention data, and post-hire performance ratings.
 Inconsistently coded fields are worse than no data; they introduce systematic error the model cannot self-correct.

 - Defined success metrics: Board and C-suite alignment on what “executive success” looks like in measurable terms before any model is selected.
-Without this, the algorithm optimizes for a proxy that may be irrelevant to actual organizational outcomes.
+Without this, the algorithm optimizes for a proxy that is irrelevant to actual organizational outcomes.

 - Automated workflow routing: Your ATS and HRIS must feed consistent, timestamped data into the pipeline automatically.
 Manual data entry creates gaps and inconsistencies that degrade model confidence.
-See metrics for executive candidate experience for the data points worth capturing from the start.
+For the data points worth capturing from the start, see HRIS required fields vs. manual data validation.

 - Time budget: Expect three to six months for data preparation and baseline establishment, plus one to three months for model validation before live deployment.